tag1consulting/goose/README.md

 ## Logging Load Test Tasks

 Goose can optionally log details about all load test tasks to a file.
-To enable, add the `--tasks-file=tasks.log` command line option, where `tasks.log` is either a relative or absolute path of the log file to create.
+To enable, add the `--task-log=task.log` command line option, where `task.log` is either a relative or absolute path of the log file to create.
 Any existing file that may already exist will be overwritten.

-When operating in Gaggle-mode, the `--tasks-file` option can only be enabled on the Worker processes, configuring Goose to spread out the overhead of writing logs.
+When operating in Gaggle-mode, the `--task-log` option can only be enabled on the Worker processes, configuring Goose to spread out the overhead of writing logs.

 By default, logs are written in JSON Lines format.
 For example: